AILab-CVC/SEED-Bench/README.md

  <img src="https://github.com/AILab-CVC/SEED-Bench/blob/main/figs/seed-bench-2.jpg" width = "600"  alt="图片名称" align=center />

+ SEED-Bench-2-Plus comprises 2.3K multiple-choice questions with precise human annotations, spanning three broad categories: Charts, Maps, and Webs, each of which covers a wide spectrum of textrich scenarios in the real world.

  SEED-Bench-2 comprises 24K multiple-choice questions with accurate human annotations, which spans 27 dimensions, including the evaluation of both text and image generation.

  SEED-Bench-1 consists of 19K multiple-choice questions with accurate human annotations, covering 12 evaluation dimensions including both the spatial and temporal understanding.
 ## News
 **[2024.4.26]** We are excited to announce the release of [SEED-Bench-2-Plus](https://arxiv.org/abs/2404.16790), a benchmark specifically designed for text-rich visual comprehension.
-The accompanying dataset will be available soon.
+The accompanying dataset is released on [SEED-Bench-2-Plus](https://huggingface.co/datasets/AILab-CVC/SEED-Bench-2-plus).

 **[2024.4.23]** We are pleased to share the comprehensive evaluation results for [Gemini-Vision-Pro](https://gemini.google.com/) and [Claude-3-Opus](https://www.anthropic.com/news/claude-3-family) on [SEED-Bench-1](https://arxiv.org/abs/2307.16125) and [SEED-Bench-2](https://arxiv.org/abs/2311.17092).
 You can access detailed performance on the [SEED-Bench Leaderboard](https://huggingface.co/spaces/AILab-CVC/SEED-Bench_Leaderboard).
 Please note that for [Gemini-Vision-Pro](https://gemini.google.com/) we only report task performance when the model responds with at least 50% valid data in the task.